railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_import.rst

 ----------------

 You can manage rental locations in Open ERP very simply using the same system of linked locations.
-Using the module ``stock_location`` you can set a return date for rental items sent to customer location after a certain rental period.
+Using the module :mod:`stock_location` you can set a return date for rental items sent to customer location after a certain rental period.

 Then the set of real and virtual stocks is maintained daily in real time.
 The different operations